 If you ever receive a shipment with missing bottles please reach out to us and we will credit you right away.

 Additionally, a wine that is exposed to the heat can unseal and the cork can expel out.
 This can expose the wine to oxygen and cause the wine to oxidize faster.
 This creates a taste like sherry or cider.
 If you happen to run into this scenario, photo evidence would be appreciated to pass this along to our wine team.
 We will credit you for any bottle!

 If you’d rather not risk heat damage on future orders, that’s completely understandable!
-Below, I listed out a few options on how you can completely reduce the risk of heat affecting your orders:
+Here are a few options on how you can completely reduce the risk of heat affecting your orders:

 1) The best option is to have the order shipped to a business address or hold at a location set by the carrier.
 This way your wine will arrive on the first delivery attempt and not have any unnecessary extra heat exposure from 2nd or 3rd attempts.
 You can find a FedEx location here, or a UPS location here.

 2) You can also change the arrival date of your next order so that your wine won’t start coming again until the summer’s over.
 You can do this by following these easy steps: